Syngman Rhee Line: Peace Line

 The Proclamation asserted that the "Government of the Republic of Korea holds and exercises the national sovereignty" over the maritime area, suggesting the claim was for a wide extension of territorial waters.
 Representations over this issue were received from many other governments, and clarifications were made noting that the Proclamation stated it "does not interfere with the rights of free navigation on the high seas" so the Proclamation did not "mean extension of territorial waters into the high seas".
 The "peace line", however covered even more of the high seas than the area delineated by General MacArthur.
 It claimed an area averaging 60 nautical miles from the Korean coast.

 It also became apparent that Rhee was no longer addressing the Korean security or the threat of communism because the declaration's main target was Japan.
-In initial statements, Rhee maintained that the purpose of the line was to protect Korea's marine resources around the Sea of Japan (East Sea of Korea); therefore it banned non-Korean fishing boats from inside the territory, and Liancourt Rocks in particular.
+In initial statements, Rhee maintained that the purpose of the line was to protect Korea's marine resources around the Sea of Japan; therefore it banned non-Korean fishing boats from inside the territory, and Liancourt Rocks in particular.

 Outcome

 The fishing boats - which were mostly Japanese - that violated the boundary line were seized by South Korea.
 This often transpired using the patrol boats provided by the United States.
 Japanese records claim that such ships were often fired upon.
 The Japanese government protested the seizures and unilateral declaration strongly, but the abolition of the line had to wait even for the approval of the Japan-Korea Fishery Agreement in 1965.
-By the time an agreement was reached, 328 Japanese ships were seized, with 3929 Japanese arrested, resulting in 44 casualties (deaths and injuries).
-Japan also stopped prohibited its fishing gear manufacturers from exporting to South Korea and stopped importing South Korean products.
+By the time an agreement was reached, 328 Japanese ships were seized, with 3,929 Japanese arrested, resulting in 44 casualties (deaths and injuries).
+Japan also prohibited its fishing gear manufacturers from exporting to South Korea and stopped importing South Korean products.

 The Treaty on Basic Relations between Japan and the Republic of Korea, signed on June 22, 1965, did not specifically address maritime issues.